Want to purchase a dirt bike but don’t know what you’re looking for?

 - Requires you to mix gas or get premix gas

-- May need to change valves depending on your weight and riding style
+- You may need to change valves depending on your weight and riding style

 Buying Guide for Best Dirt Bikes for Beginners